YakaryBovine/Sundren/Rules/Fundamentals/Saving Throws.md

 **Luck saves** are for occasions of blind random for tune, where no quality of personal strength or cunning can help the hero.
 The GM might call for a Luck save when it really is nothing but sheer good luck that a hero might avoid some danger.
 Luck saves for a PC are equal to sixteen minus the hero’s level, unmodified by any attribute.

 > [!NOTE] Last-ditch efforts
 > Saving throws are meant to be last-ditch chances to avoid the worst of unusual perils or uncommon dangers.
-You can’t make an Evasion saving throw to dodge a sword stroke; that’s what the [[Attacking#Hit Rolls|hit roll]] is for.
+You can’t make an Evasion saving throw to dodge a sword stroke; that’s what the [[Combat Attack Rolls#Hit Rolls|hit roll]] is for.
 It’s up to the GM to decide whether a particular danger might allow a saving throw or not.
 ## Monsters and Saving Throws
 Monsters, NPCs, and other creatures other than PCs don’t bother with four different saving throws.
 Instead, they just have a single save equal to 15 minus half their hit dice, rounded down.
 Thus, a peasant with one hit die would have to roll 15 or better to make a saving throw against something, while a slavering hell-beast with 14 hit dice would only need to roll 8+ to succeed.